 A piece of advice, though?
 Checkout the photo below.
 Look at the furthest point of the coast look closely.
 See the people?
 They tend to conglomerate by the entrance of the cove.
 Walk along the shore for a couple of minutes and you’ll feel like you’ve arrived to a different beach (as the photo attests)!
 Watch the video below the photo for more information.

 While Pata Prieta beach is very accessible, there are no facilities nearby either.
 Thus, bringing a cooler with your own food and drinks is a must.

 Red Beach: Honorable mention

-Another piece of advice: I recommend you visit the beach instead of Sun Bay if you’re looking for facilities.
-Unless you want to camp, Sun Bay is not that nice by Vieques beach standards.
-I mean, if you only visit Sun Bay, you might as well have stayed in the mainland and enjoy San Juan’s nice beaches.
+Another piece of advice: I recommend you visit Red Beach instead of Sun Bay if you’re looking for facilities.
+Unless you want to camp, Sun Bay is not that nice by Vieques standards.
+I mean, if you only visit Sun Bay, you might as well have stayed in the mainland and enjoy San Juan’s nicer beaches.
 Just just being an honest local here…

 And Part 1 of a local’s Vieques Best Beaches list comes to a close!
-For more of the best of the best of Vieques coastlines though, stay tuned as I reveal other great spots at La Isla Nena in the coming weeks.
+For more of the best of the best of Vieques though, check out the special article I wrote for My Destination Puerto Rico here.